The Connor Davidson + Brief Resilience Scales

-The Connor-Davidson Resilience Scale was developed by two researchers – Kathryn M. Conner and Jonathan R.T.
+The Connor-Davidson Resilience Scale was created by two scientists – Kathryn M. Conner and Jonathan R.T.
 Davidson.

 Connor is a psychiatrist and a researcher at Duke University Medical Center in Durham, North Carolina.
-Her research is focused on stress, anxiety, social anxiety, medications, and resilience.
+Her study is concentrated on stress, anxiety, social anxiety, medications, and resilience.

 Davidson is a Professor Emeritus of Psychiatry and Behavioral Science at Duke University.
-His studies focus on PTSD, as well as many other psychiatric topics.
+His research is focused on PTSD, as well as many other psychiatric problems.

-Both Connor and Davidson began developing this scale as a result of working with PTSD patients in their clinical practice.
+Both Connor and Davidson started creating this scale as an outcome of working with PTSD patients in their clinical practice.

-Connor and Davidson developed the scale because there weren’t many resilience scales available at the time when it came to treating their patients.
+Connor and Davidson created the scale because there weren’t many resilience scales available at the time when it came to treating their patients.

 What is the Connor-Davidson Resilience Scale?
 (CD-RISC)